 2. Save Money on Operational Costs

 As mentioned earlier, remote employees can create an environment that is most conducive to their style of working.
 For in-house employees, this responsibility falls on the employer’s shoulders.
 You have to make sure that your employees are comfortable in the workplace so they can be more efficient.
 This you will have to pay for air conditioning and heating, a sufficient supply of water and coffee, comfortable office chairs, and working computers.
-Not to mention the cost of renting the work space itself.
+Not to mention the cost of renting the workspace itself.

 All of these items eat up a company’s budget.
 Did you know that just by allowing your employees to work from home 2-3 days a week, you can save as much as $1,000 per month for each employee?
 Full-time remote employees could save you twice the amount.
 Having remote employees means you don’t have to provide them with work desks or maintain and repair their computers.

-The telecommuters themselves also save on items such as laundry, food and traveling expenses, which can cost them around $800-$1,000 per month.
+The telecommuters themselves also save on items such as laundry, food and travel expenses, which can cost them around $800-$1,000 per month.
 From a business owner’s perspective, this means you gain employees who are less likely to complain about their pay.
 With fewer work-related expenses, remote workers have more leftover income.
 While this may seem small, it can go a long way in terms of job satisfaction, retention, and employee productivity.

 3. Broaden Your Talent Pool

 Let’s say the perfect person for your open job position responds to your posting.
-He has impeccable work experience, great references and connections with others in the industry.
+He has impeccable work experience, great references, and connections with others in the industry.
 The only problem is, he lives in a different state and isn’t willing to relocate.

 With remote employees, you don’t have to bypass skilled candidates like this anymore.
 You’ll have more candidates to choose from and can truly pick the best of the best to be a part of your company.
 In fact, more and more companies are using online job boards to search for remote workers.